ilmente/vue-class/docs/04-routing.md

 - final part of a *url* or *path*
 - anything *after* the hash is ignored by the server
 - hash can be used as *state*
+- hash is part of the browser history

 ---